pmoris/miles-subgraph-miner/README.md

 * `g` -> Path to the graph file.
 * `l` -> Path to the labels file if available.
 * `p` -> Path to the interesting vertices file.
 For frequent subgraph mining, this should contain all vertices.
-* `b` -> Path to the background file, a preselected reduced representation of the graph lo search from it.
+* `b` -> Path to the background file, a preselected reduced representation of the graph to search from it.
 * `s` -> Support threshold.
 * `i` -> When present refers to a single label run, otherwise the algorithms run in multiple-label configuration.
 * `u` -> When present set up a undirected configuration, otherwise a directed one.